Banana Pro

 - Confirm hciconfig hci0 shows the interface is UP and RUNNING.

-- Restart the Bluetooth service: sudo systemctl restart bluetooth.
+- Restart the Bluetooth service with sudo systemctl restart bluetooth.

 - Check dmesg for firmware loading errors.